redhat-openstack/website/source/uncategorized/rdo-test-day-icehouse-milestone-3.html.md

 # RDO test day Icehouse milestone 3

-**Due to a variety of issues, we are rescheduling the test day for March 25th and 26th.**
+**Due to build system failures, we are rescheduling the test day for March 25th and 26th.**

 We plan to hold a RDO test day on March 25th and 26th, 2014.
 This will be coordinated through the #rdo channel on Freenode, and through this wiki and the rdo-list mailing list.